mpdroog/transip/README.md

 * DomainService/getInfo

-If you need other methods on the TransIP API be free to fork my code and pull request once you have it added.
+If you need other methods on the TransIP API be free to fork my code and I'll merge it with love. :)

 Why use this library instead of writing own:
 * 'Correctly' implementing __nonce because there's no uniqid in Golang;